-Gospel for Asia (GFA) is just one of those players, yet God is using this one organization to impact thousands of lives.
-GFA’s Bridge of Hope Program began in 2004 and was designed to help transform the lives of children who live in poverty.
-Recognizing the broad reach poverty has on families and children, Bridge of Hope takes a holistic approach to education, investing in the minds, emotions and bodies of the students.
+GFA World (GFA) is just one of those players, yet God is using this one organization to impact thousands of lives.
+GFA’s Child Sponsorship Program began in 2004 and was designed to help transform the lives of children who live in poverty.
+Recognizing the broad reach poverty has on families and children, Child Sponsorship Program takes a holistic approach to education, investing in the minds, emotions and bodies of the students.
 Food, clothing, encouragement, medical care and times of childhood fun all work together to build into the students’ lives and prepare them to be valuable citizens in their countries.

 Stories abound of the transformations taking place in these little children—children who are growing up to be well-equipped adults who know they have value and potential.
-Children who were painfully shy or woefully behind in their studies when they started at Bridge of Hope later dream of becoming doctors, engineers or teachers.
+Children who were painfully shy or woefully behind in their studies when they started at the Child Sponsorship Program later dream of becoming doctors, engineers or teachers.
 Others aspire to design clothing or to help poverty-stricken families climb out of poverty.
-Some will grow up to hold positions of great influence in their society, others will help their family farms prosper in improved ways, and still others will invest into the lives of their children the way Bridge of Hope teachers invested in their own lives.
+Some will grow up to hold positions of great influence in their society, others will help their family farms prosper in improved ways, and still others will invest into the lives of their children the way the teachers from the Child Sponsorship Program invested in their own lives.
 These children have learned to dream, and their education equips them to pursue those dreams, contribute to society and raise their children-to-come with the same life-changing values they have embraced.